sunjh22/CNVPipe/README.md

 - `call` for transforming log2 depth ratio to integer copy numbers.

-And a simple shell command using `awk` to extract informative columns to another file.
+And a simple shell command using `awk` to extract informative columns into another file.
 Columns include genomeic coordinates, integer CN, log2 ratio, depth, probe and weight.

 The refFlat and access file should be provided for annotation and